Slack Integration

 2.2 Create a Slack output pipeline

-Open cloud.expanso.io, click New Pipeline, and paste this YAML:
+Open cloud.expanso.io, click New Pipeline, and paste:

 # slack-post.yaml